Bugados: Premise

-Neo, Glinda and Tyron are video game characters.
+Neo, Glinda, and Tyron are video game characters.
 Mig and Carol are brothers with diametrically opposed personalities.
 Everything is going smoothly until an extraordinary event happens and changes everyone's lives.
-Bugados is a children's series that tells the story of a group formed when three video game characters – a robot, a cosmic skater and an intergalactic defender – decide to jump off the screen and into real life.
+Bugados is a children's series that tells the story of a group formed when three video game characters – a robot, a cosmic skater, and an intergalactic defender – jump off the screen and into real life.
 With the help of Mig and Carol, they become school students and try to have normal lives.
-Gradually, they find out about their skills and complementary talents, and end up getting everything they want.
-And what they don't want.
-With a lot of energy and little experience, they get involved in all kinds of trouble.
-Tired of fighting villains and saving the universe hundreds of times a day, they now have real friends and are looking for something bigger and more fascinating: living the great adventure that is real life.
+Gradually, they find out about their skills and complementary talents.
+With immense power and little experience, they get involved in all kinds of trouble.
+Tired of fighting villains and saving the universe, they now have real friends and are looking for something bigger: living the great adventure that is real life.

 Format

 Bugados is a sitcom with 26 episodes per season, with the broadcast rights for the first two seasons acquired by Gloob (cable channel owned by Globosat).
 Bugados uses the dynamic and elements of the comedy of errors to produce humor and, at the same time, make the audience empathize with the protagonists.
 The series is entirely shot in a studio.
 Its basic scenarios include the premises of a school and a hyper-technological space that mixes game with reality, called INTERMUNDOS, where the group meets to relax, plan their actions and, of course, play video games.

+In 2021, to accompany the launch of the third season, Gloob released a free online virtual tour of the series' sets.
+Developed by VideoPontoCom, the experience began in Intermundos and allowed visitors to explore locations such as the Bugados classroom and the school cafeteria, with games, pop-up videos, scenes and character images.